terrimporter/JesseHoage2018/README.md

 ### Summary statistics

-At each major step of the data flow described above, fastq files are converted to fasta files using MOTHUR v1.38.1.
+At each major step of the data flow described above, fastq files are converted to FASTA files using MOTHUR v1.38.1.
 A perl script is then used to calculate sequence statistics including total number of sequences and min/max/mean/median/mode sequence length.
-The command stats_R1 runs the Bash script run_fastsa_stats_parallel_R1fasta.sh where the pattern to search for the infiles is hard-coded.
+The command stats_R1 runs the Bash script run_fasta_stats_parallel_R1fasta.sh where the pattern to search for the infiles is hard-coded.
 Therein, stats links to the Perl script fasta_stats_parallel.plx.
 The command stats_R2 runs the Bash script run_fasta_stats_parallelR2fasta.sh where the pattern to search for the infiles is hard-coded.
 The command stats_fasta links to run_fastastats_parallel_fasta.sh .
 The stats_uniques command links to the run_fastastats_parallel_uniques.sh script.
 The command read_counts_uniques links to the get_read_counts_uniques.sh .
 The stats_denoised command links to the run_fastastats_parallel_denoised.sh .
 The read_count_denoised command links to the get_read_counts_denoised.sh .
 The stats_centroids3 command links to the

 ~~~linux
 #Get summary stats for fastq reads